lulab/Ribowave/README.md

 Column1 | ORF
 Column2		| Start of gap region
 Column3		| Stop of gap region
-Column4		| Reading frames after the shift ,eg: `0_7,2_2` where `0_7` refers to continuous seven PF P-sites of frame 0 followed by continuous two PF P-sites of frame 2.
+Column4		| Reading frames after the change point ,eg: `2_2,0_1` where `2_2` refers to continuous two PF P-sites of frame 2 followed by continuous one PF P-sites of frame 0.
-Column5		| Corresponding PF P-sites position after the shift ,eg : `1996,2152,2197,2437,2569,2596,2605;2712,2907` where `1996,2152,2197,2437,2569,2596,2605` corresponds to the exact position of `0_7` within the transcript.
+Column5		| Corresponding PF P-sites position after the shift ,eg : `1413,1440;1789` where `1413,1440` corresponds to the exact position of `2_2` within the transcript.
 Discontinuity in the reading frame is separated by `;`
-Column6		| F1 score describing the extent of change in the reading frame before and after the gap Column7 	| F2 score describing the extent of reading frame consistency before and after the gap Column8		| Fscore describing the potential of frameshift
+Column6		| CRF score describing the potential of frameshift

 ## Example file
 An example file is packed and found in [here](http://lulab.life.tsinghua.edu.cn/RiboWave/RiboWave_v1.0.tar.gz).

-Enclosed in the RiboWave_v1.0.tar.gz, `run_Ribowave_yeast.sh` combines all the steps together into a pipeline.
+Enclosed in the RiboWave_v1.0.tar.gz, `run_Ribowave_dmel.sh` combines all the steps together into a pipeline.